 Large homes usually mean large utility bills.
 Even if you don’t have a roomy house, moving into a smaller abode could decrease your heating, cooling, and water costs.

 Sometimes, money isn’t the only reason to downsize your living situation.
 Countless studies have shown that by living in a smaller home, can help you lower your stress (from doing all that upkeep), increase your free time (from less time spent on chores).

 The hidden bonus is that that also means you get to spend more time with your family and friends.
 So, why not minimize your home?
 Start by decluttering, and end with a new, more purposeful life in a smaller living space.

 While decluttering your life can be a great way to reduce your overhead and start a new life, there are costs associated with making the transition.
 For a financial kick start for starting over in a smaller place, or handling the occasional unexpected expense or cash emergency, look no further than the vehicle in your driveway.

 A title loan is a short-term loan that allows you to get emergency cash based on the value of a vehicle you own.
 If you have a lien-free title to your car and no one can legally claim ownership of the car, you could qualify for a title loan of up to $15,000.
 Sound good?
 Here’s what you need to get approved for a title loan:

-To start the simple process, fill out the online form and shortly afterwards, a store representative will call you to explain the process and answer your questions.
+To start the simple process, fill out the online form and a store representative will call you to explain the process and answer your questions shortly afterward.
 Next, simply take the required items to the store location to complete the approval process.
 When you arrive, a manager will inspect your vehicle while you fill out paperwork, and in as little as 30 minutes you could have the cash you need.

 This short-term emergency-cash strategy is perfect for big expenses or fresh starts in a smaller home.
-The cash, the choice, and the opportunity is yours for the taking.
+The cash, the choice, and the opportunity are all yours for the taking!